pinussilvestrus/camunda-bpmn-js-typescript-example/README.md

 npm start
 ```

-Visit http://localhost:5000/ to open the examples.
-For example, direct to http://localhost:5000/camunda-platform to inspect the Camunda Platform Modeler.
+Visit http://localhost:5000/ to open the example.

 ## Development